-EA DICE has finally launched the reveal trailer for the next Battlefield installment, now officially called Battlefield 2042.
-In it, we see a near-futuristic setting plagued by massive surges in climate and catastrophic weather.
+EA DICE has finally launched the reveal and gameplay trailers for Battlefield 2042.
+In them, we see a near-futuristic setting plagued by massive surges in climate and catastrophic weather.
 Soldiers fight for survival on what EA DICE is calling the most expansive maps in Battlefield history.
-The biggest news is that Battlefield 2042 will support 128 player lobbies on current-generation consoles and PC.
-Let’s dive into everything we now know about Battlefield 2042 ahead of the gameplay trailer set to release on June 13.
+The biggest news is that Battlefield 2042 will support 128-player lobbies on current-generation consoles and PC.
+Let’s dive into everything we now know about Battlefield 2042.

 Battlefield has always been a massive game.
 Battlefield 2042 will be even bigger.
 EA DICE has continually pushed the limits of the consoles it releases on and will continue to on PlayStation 5 and Xbox Series X|S. Gaming PCs will be able to handle the full scale of Battlefield 2042 as well.